What is Colonial Tree Service all about?

 It's never been easier to work with a professional tree care company.
-When you partner with Colonial Tree Service, our Certified Arborists will meet with you, assess the trees on your property, and provide you with a recommendation for appropriate services to properly care for and manage your trees.
+When you partner with Colonial Tree Service, our Certified Arborists will meet with you, assess your tree concerns or needs, and provide you with a recommendation for services to properly care for and manage your trees.

 ar·bor·ist | \ ˈär-bə-rist